The Art of Millinery

 I will be continually adding to this educational site on making hats, you can contact me if there are any Millinery techniques you would like to know.

-Also, if you would like to have your own website, similar to mine, can I suggest you click on the Site Build It Bar below.
+Also, if you would like to have your own website, similar to mine, can I suggest you click on the Solo Build It Bar below.
 This website wouldn't exist if it wasn't for SiteSell.

 - history of millinery